 Learning Thai Massage in Thailand is much about Monkey See, Monkey Do (a little wink to our Monkey Mascot), and with Thai Massage Teacher Training it’s often not much different.

-That doesn’t mean that learning Thai Massage is Thailand is wrong or flawed, not at all, it’s just that the people in Thailand (and in many other Asian countries) are used to learn in very different ways compared to the way we do it in the West.
+That doesn’t mean that learning Thai Massage in Thailand is wrong or flawed, not at all, it is just that the people in Thailand (and in many other Asian countries) are used to learn in very different ways compared to the way we do it in the West.

 Learning (studying) anything in Thailand foremost means copying, without asking too many (bothering) questions while incorporating and nurturing automatism.
 This has much to do with the place of tradition, authority, respect and “not losing face” in (Southeast) Asian societies.
 The real practical, more personalized, dynamic and creative study comes later, in real life, in real situations.

 In the past, Thai Healing Arts training in Thailand was very different from what it is today—one would sit “at the Master’s feet” for an indefinite amount of time (could be many years), before one could even think about teaching.
 Practitioning the art well and responsibly would be of primary importance.
 Teaching would follow or not, later, and it was often something that grew or emerged naturally as a result of inclinations or circumstances.

 Today, things are quite different.
 If one wants to become a Thai Massage instructor it takes in many cases, depending on the school or trainer, only one to three months.
 From scratch—that is, even if one has had zero Thai Massage practitioning experience before enrolling for the teacher training program.